Roussin-Weber have ace, take lead in LPGA Tour's team event - WHIZ News

 “I really like this format and, of course, playing with Madelene,” Sorenstam said.
 “It’s a highlight.
 She’s one of the upcoming stars and has done so well.
 We’ve been playing together a little bit in Orlando.
 I have a great friendship with her.”

-Roussin, the Frenchwoman playing on Bastille Day and her mother’s birthday, aced the par-3 seventh.
+Roussin, the Frenchwoman playing on Bastille Day and her mother’s birthday, aced the par-3 seventh with a 46-degree wedge.

 “It helps when you have people around you to just talk to,” Roussin said.
 “We’re having fun both with our caddies as well, so we created that bubble I would say, and it just helps to think about the next shot once you’ve hit the previous one.”